dbushell/hyperless/README.md

 An optional `maxLength` can be passed as the second argument (default: `300` characters).

-## Other Exports

-Any exports not documented above are considered unstable and subject to change or removal.
-Unless I do a `1.0` release that is true for everything, to be honest.

 * * *

 [MIT License](/LICENSE) | Copyright © 2024 [David Bushell](https://dbushell.com)